ankurag12/tap-dance/README.md

 Whack-a-mole on real objects.
 The game calls one out — *"tap the CUP"* — you bring a tagged wand over it and tap. **The IMU detects when you tapped, the camera detects where.**

-## Demo

 ![the game running](docs/game_demo.gif)

-Three objects on a desk, found and named by YOLOv8.
-The game calls one out, the wand is brought over it and tapped, and the score updates.

 ## Hardware